 Investments in certain industry segments are periodically impacted by natural disasters attributed to climate change.
 The Investments team will closely monitor the impact to a company's creditworthiness resulting from a climate-related incident and will consider reducing exposure when warranted to lower risk.
+Sectors with heightened exposure are periodically reviewed as part of our Investments ESG Committee.

 Genworth pursues investment opportunities that we deem supportive of ESG considerations that also fall within our core investment parameters and provide suitable market returns.
-As of 2022, Genworth and Enact together held \$591 million in green, social, sustainability , and sustainability-linked bonds, with more than \$248 million of investment in hydro, wind, solar, and energy-efficiency projects.
+As of 2023, Genworth and Enact together held \$690 million in green, social, sustainability, and sustainability-linked bonds, with more than \$235 million of investment in hydro, wind, solar, and energy-efficiency projects.